alfredodeza/pacha/docs/EN/unstable/source/getting_started.rst

     ssh localhost

-Edit the configuration file
+Add a configuration file
 -------------------------------
-After installing you need to edit the config file.
+After installing you need to add a config file.
 Pacha needs to have  a configuration file added to be running properly.
 The config file can be located anywhere and can be called whatever you want.
 For a sample config file see :ref:`configuration`